 What are the credit union implications?

 Credit union operations are full of feedback loops.
-This report explores how optimizing feedback loops can improve engagement, excitement, and skills.
-Moreover, employee, board, or member relationships can be made more meaningful and productive.
+Optimizing these systems can improve engagement, excitement, and skills.
+Employee, board, or member relationships can be made more meaningful and productive.
 Well-designed feedback loops can differentiate a credit union from the mass of financial institutions that cling to the idea that the old way of doing business is good enough.
-With the input of your members’ data and delivery of continual reinforcement, your credit union will be positioned to influence behavioral change.